Salable/node-sdk/docs/versioned_docs/version-3.0.0/subscriptions/cancel.md

 _Type:_ `string`

-The `uuid` of the Subscription to be returned
+The `uuid` of the Subscription to be canceled

 ##### when (_required_)